davidinfosec/filehelper/readme.md

-# File Organizer Tool
+# File Helper Tool

-The File Organizer Tool is a Python script designed to help you efficiently organize files based on their last modification dates.
+The File Helper Tool is a Python script designed to help you efficiently organize files based on their last modification dates.
 This tool allows you to specify an origin directory and a target directory, and it will move files to subfolders within the target directory, grouped by the year and month of their last modification.

 ## How to Use